The Oranda goldfish is one of the world’s most popular and recognizable breeds of fancy goldfish.

 Are they Easy to Keep as Pets?

-Although the Oranda fish is very easy to get hold of and is extremely common in home aquariums, they’re not the easiest fish to keep if you aren’t reasonably experienced.
+Although they are very easy to get hold of and extremely common in home aquariums, they’re not the easiest fish to keep if you aren’t reasonably experienced.

 With a lower tolerance for low temperatures and pollution, they do need an owner who is willing to monitor their tank fairly regularly.